 New Column Name – the title for the new empty column.
 You can use the button at the end to use an Excel cell reference to get the value.

-Initial Text Value – used to pre-populate the entire column with a specific text value.
+New Column Value – used to pre-populate the entire column with a specific text, numeric or date value.
 Select the type of value (column) you want: text, number or date.
-You can use the button at the end to use an Excel cell reference to get the value.
+You can use the button at the end to use an Excel cell reference to get the value. [new in v10] Another option is the Row Number, which inserts a series of numbers starting at 1.

 Use this option to delete one or more columns in the current table.